Live a Creative Life

 1. Every day is a day to create.

 Adults tend to plan their creations.
 We juggle projects and creative goals throughout the week.
 We set timers and make ourselves sit down and write or paint.
-We think creativity is a well-defined project we try to fit into our lives.
+We mistakenly think creativity is a well-defined project we try to fit into our lives.
 What would be different in our lives, or how wide would our world be, if every day was spent with our imagination and possibility switched on?

-Children know, it’s not what we do but the approach to the doing that defines a creative life.
+Children know it’s not what we do, but the approach to the doing that defines a creative life.

 2. Anything goes.

 Albert Einstein said, "Creativity is seeing what others see and thinking what no one else ever thought."
 This concept is played out over and over with children.
 Children have no creative rules.
 Any object can be any color.
 The lines in a coloring book are only guidelines.
 Glue is applied LIBERALLY.
 They go into a play or a project with the same anything-goes attitude.
 Their imaginations haven’t yet been limited, nor have they been taught how to think or plan.
-They don’t know the rules, and without them, they are free to ‘create’ in any form they choose.
+They don’t know the rules; without them, they are free to ‘create’ in any form they choose.

 When I write, I have an outline.
-I have certain beats that have to be met.
+I have specific beats that have to be met.
 When does the first event happen, and when does the story rise and fall?
 What does my character need vs. want?
 What will the hero do or not do?
 What is the relationship between my characters?
 Is the ‘formula’ all there?

 Creativity is less about the result and more about the creation.